railsdev/pika/README.md

 ## Usage

 Pika can synchronize playlist through both local or remote playlist files.
+You can place playlist or configuration files in a separate folders so you can synchronize them independently.

 ### Local playlist file